REST API Documentation

 Updating Test plans, Test Cycles, and Test runs

-Test center's API is a little different from your project tree type items.
-Test Center is built on a work flow that the API is required to follow at the moment.
-If you need to sync test center items, please refer to cookbook section: 'Executing Tests through the Jama REST API'
+Test center’s API is a little different from your project tree-type items.
+Test Center is built on a workflow that the API is required to follow at the moment.
+If you need to sync test center items, please refer to the cookbook section: ‘Executing Tests through the Jama REST API‘

 How to update an item

 You may use PUT or PATCH.
-PATCH allows you to update an item without providing the whole context, its more 'atomic'.
+PATCH allows you to update an item without providing the whole context, it is more ‘atomic’.
 See Developer Portal

 Adding/removing Relationships

-Adding and removing relationships should be straight forward with our API.
-Some project may be configured with relationship rules that you must follow.
+Adding and removing relationships should be straightforward with our API.
+Some projects may be configured with relationship rules that you must follow.

 To create a relationship, you may make a call like this: